 Hadar Ahuvia lives in Brooklyn where she teaches and organizes with progressive Jewish community and brings her diasporic Israeli identity to the forefront of her contemporary dance performances.
-Her work reimagines secular Israeli folk and Jewish liturgical material to envision and embody a just and diasporic future for Israel/Palestine, and as such is an homage and break from a lineage of Zionist cultural workers.
+Her work reimagines secular Israeli folk and Jewish liturgical material to envision and embody a just future for Israel/Palestine, and as such is an homage and break from a lineage of Zionist cultural workers.

 Born in Argentina and raised in the US and Israel/Palestine, she trained at the San Francisco Conservatory of Dance and received a BA from Sarah Lawrence College.
 Her work has been presented at Eastport Art Center, and SPACE Gallery, Maine, Judson, Dixon Place, CPR, BkSD, Danspace DraftWork, Movement Research Fall Festival, AUNTS, Catch, Roulette, DTW/NYLA, and the 14th St Y .